HistoricEngland/H.API/FileUploadDocumentation.md

 ### Steps

 1. Obtain an access token from the OAuth endpoint.
-2. Construct a POST request to the dataset creation endpoint with the appropriate headers and dataset details.
+2. Construct a POST request to the batch creation endpoint with the appropriate headers and batch details.
-3. Process the API's response to retrieve the DATASET_ID for the newly created dataset.
+3. Process the API's response to retrieve the BATCH_ID for the newly created batch.
-4. Prepare the file for upload according to the API's specifications.
+4. Prepare the file for submission according to the API's specifications.
-5. Construct a POST request to the file upload endpoint with the appropriate headers, DATASET_ID and file data.
+5. Construct a POST request to the file submission endpoint with the appropriate headers, BATCH_ID and file data.
-6. Process the API's response to determine the success or failure of the upload.
+6. Process the API's response to determine the success or failure of the submission.

 ### Examples of cURL Commands